 Mindfulness from black holes?
 How will we get there?

-Apparently, the many black hole images I thought I’d seen before were fake news.
-For decades, artists, scientists, and special effects folks have produced images of black holes yet, until this week, nobody had known what one truly looked like.
-It took an array of telescopes, an ingenious set of algorithms, and ten years of international cooperation to pull together an image of a black hole in a distant galaxy.
+Apparently, the many black hole images I thought I’d seen before – they were fake news.
+For decades, artists, scientists, and special effects folks produced images of black holes.
+Yet, until this week, nobody had known what one truly looked like.

 What’s the link between black holes and mindfulness?